 Flood in Brazil

-The most affected areas include Minas Gerais (especially Juiz de Fora, Ubá, and surrounding mountainous municipalities), Espírito Santo (both coastal and inland communities), and Rio de Janeiro (mountainous and hillside neighborhoods).
+The worst-affected areas included Minas Gerais (particularly Juiz de Fora, Ubá, and surrounding mountainous municipalities), Espírito Santo, and Rio de Janeiro’s hillside communities.

 Type of event